electric-cloud/EC-Docker/README.md

             To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.

            ```
         3. Join worker nodes.
-Run bellow command on rest of nodes.
+Run the following command on the rest of nodes.
            The command to run itself is reported as output of 'docker swarm init' command.
             ```
             docker swarm join \